shahinsalehiin/Darklup-Lite/readme.txt

 = 2.
 Do I need to gather any knowledge on coding or any programming language? =

-No, You don’t need to know any programming language .You just have to install and activate this user-friendly plugin.
+No, You don't need to know any programming language.
+You just have to install and activate this user-friendly plugin.

 = 3.
 Which particular browser supports the WordPress Dark Mode Plugin? =